Soontao/odata-v4-cap-demo/README.md

 ## Development

 1. create a `default-env.json` file for development, fill the database connection information
-2. execute `npm run deploy` to deploy the database schema to database
 3. execute `npm start` to start the server
 4. execute `npm run test` to perform unit test